-All users of Golder’s Information Services, including use any of the features and tools on within, (including Golder Extranet Workspace) agree not to post or otherwise submit any Information that either causes any harm to any person or that is illegal or otherwise unlawful, including without limitation any hateful, harassing, pornographic, morally offensive, racist, criminal, quasi-criminal, obscene, profane, defamatory, libelous, threatening, constitutes or may encourage conduct that would be considered a criminal offense, give rise to civil liability or otherwise violate any law or regulation.
+All users of Golder’s Information Services, including use of any of the features and tools within, (including Golder Extranet Workspace) agree not to post or otherwise submit any Information that either causes any harm to any person or that is illegal or otherwise unlawful, including without limitation any Information that is hateful, harassing, pornographic, morally offensive, racist, criminal, quasi-criminal, obscene, profane, defamatory, libelous, threatening, constitutes or may encourage conduct that would be considered a criminal offense, gives rise to civil liability or otherwise violates any law or regulation.
 Without limiting the generality of the foregoing, all users agree that Golder’s Information Services are not to be used in any manner, including the submission, posting and uploading of Information, or to any extent, to do any of the following:

 - Commit any criminal or quasi-criminal offense, including without limitation, any pornography, hate, assault, or economic crime whatsoever;

 - Upload, post or otherwise submit any content that shall harm, injure, damage or detrimentally affect any person, whether by tort, negligence, defamation or injury to reputation;

 - Defame, abuse, harass, stalk, threaten or otherwise violate the legal rights (such as rights of privacy and publicity) of others;

 - Infringe, contravene, breach or otherwise interfere with or harm the rights of any other person, including without limitation, any contractual, personal, confidentiality, privacy, moral, statutory, common law or intellectual property rights;

 - Falsify the origin or source of software, information or other material contained in a file that is uploaded;

 - Harm minors in any way;